-Medical Billing and Office Administration COURSE OBJECTIVE The objective of the Medical Billing and Office Administration (MBOA) program is to prepare students with the knowledge, technical skills, and work habits required for an entry-level position in a medical office setting with the potential to advance.
+Medical Billing and Office Administration HYBRID COURSE OBJECTIVE The objective of the Medical Billing and Office Administration (MBOA) program is to prepare students with the knowledge, technical skills, and work habits required for an entry-level position in a medical office setting with the potential to advance.
 IOT instructors provide quality education in general medical office procedures; including scheduling appointments, patient records, and filing.
 Students are taught coding procedures, and the proper management and execution of various medical insurance plans and programs.
 Students also receive a basic knowledge of anatomy and physiology, a strong foundation of medical and pharmaceutical terminology, instruction in medical billing and collections, along with the study of medical ethics and public relations.
-In all classes, students practice keyboarding, 10 -key calculator, and transcription for increased accuracy and speed.
+In all classes, students practice keyboarding, 10-key calculator, and transcription for increased accuracy and speed.
 An efficient medical office professional must use medical terminology in transcribing dictation, preparing correspondence, and assisting the physician or medical scientist with reports, speeches, articles, and conference proceedings.
 Therefore, students will learn the medical language with study of prefixes, suffixes, word roots, abbreviations, and pronunciations.
 Recent legislation regarding privacy of patient files has made it necessary for physicians and medical facilities to rely on, and have complete confidence in, the abilities of those who manage their practices included but not limited to Health Insurance Portability and Accountability Act (HIPAA) and medical law and ethics considerations.
 Students will also be introduced to Electronic Medical Records (EMR) and office applications used in the medical office environment.
 Students who successfully complete the program will be documented as "Graduate" and as proof of such accomplishment will receive a DIPLOMA.
 CAREER PATHS/JOB TITLES Graduates from this program will be prepared to find an entry-level position in a medical office setting.
 See the "Occupational Outcomes" section of this catalog to view the list of Standard Occupational Classification (SOC) Codes available to graduates of this program.
 STUDENT SUPPLIES Uniforms are required and are available for purchase.
 Textbooks are provided to the student either as classroom resources or are purchased by the student.
-HOURS OF INSTRUCTION/PROGRAM LENGTH 860 Hours / 47.5 Quarter Credit Hours Classes are held Monday through Thursday for 40 weeks and include an Independent Study component.
+HOURS OF INSTRUCTION/PROGRAM LENGTH 860 Hours / 47.5 Quarter Credit Hours This is a hybrid or interactive distance learning (IDL) program which contains online course work.
+Classes are a combination of on campus and online for 40 weeks.
+On campus classes are held two days per week and the remaining distance education coursework is completed at a location determined by the student.
 See your Admissions Representative for available class times.
 THE PROGRAM The classroom instruction and practical learning experiences will include the following, but the order may change based on class availability.
 However, no class will be taught out of sequence if a prerequisite is required.

+CERTIFICATION

-CERTIFICATION As a graduate of IOT, you may be eligible to sit for and obtain national certification.
+As a graduate of IOT, you may be eligible to sit for and obtain national certification.
 Please check with your campus for specific exam availability.

-MBOA110 Medical Records Management (6 Qtr.
-Credit Units, 100 Hours) This module introduces students to administrative duties and procedures required in a medical office setting to include an understanding of medical law, ethics, and HIPAA regulations.
+MBOA110 Medical Records Management

+(6 Qtr.
+Credit Units, 100 Hours)

+This module introduces students to administrative duties and procedures required in a medical office setting to include an understanding of medical law, ethics, and HIPAA regulations.
 Insurance terminology is addressed as well as the basics of health insurance, billing and coding practices.
-Students will learn the medical language with study of prefixes, suffixes, word roots, abbreviations, and pronunciations.
-Additionally, students continue to develop an understanding of medical terminology with skills built on word parts for each major body system,
+Students will learn the medical language